 CURRENT ABSTRACTION

-I see painting as a message in a bottle to myself.
-My engagement with painting has changed over time.
-I now see it less as a formal exercise and more as a healing modality.
-I am leaning into this dialogue with myself.
-All the tools from a lifetime of painting are available to me.
-It is more about maintaining a state of mind—being present, open and unattached to outcomes.
+I view the challenge of these paintings to be about maintaining a state of mind—being present, open and unattached to outcomes.
 Certain forms, colors and gestures assert themselves and flow from one work to the next like an ongoing conversation.
-I am exploring three or more motifs at the same time, cycling from one to the other.
-Sometimes they overlap.Subjects include an inner psychological landscape, personal memory, and political and interpersonal communication.
+I am exploring three or more themes at the same time, cycling from one to the other.
+Sometimes they overlap.
+Subjects include an inner psychological landscape, personal memory, and political and interpersonal communication.
+Ultimately it is a message in a bottle to myself through which I come to understand the world and my reaction to it.

 LOCAL COLOR